Registration for the 2022 IEEE General Meeting Technical Tours can be done during the event registration.

 Pre-registration required

-Activity Time with Transfer: 4 hours
+Activity time with Transfer: 3 Hours

 Pre-registration required

-Activity Time with Transfer: 3.5 hours
+Activity time with Transfer: 3 Hours

 Maximum: 40 Guests